 The preparation of financial statements in conformity with the relevant rules requires the use of certain critical accounting estimates.
-It also requires management to exercise is judgment in the process of applying the group's accounting policies.
-If necessary for the purposes of providing the wew required under Section 362(1), Book 2, of the Netherlands Civil Code, the nature of these estimates and judgments, including the related assumptions, is disclosed in the notes to the financial statement items in question.
-Key estimates include those required in the accounting for valuation / into first the purpose only.
+It also requires management to exercise in judgment in the process of applying the group's accounting policies.
+If necessary for the purposes of providing the waw required under Section 362(1), Book 2, of the Netherlands Civil Code, the nature of these estimates and judgments, including the related assumptions, is disclosed in the notes to the financial statement items in question.
+Key estimates include those required in the accounting for valuation / impartment 20 participations and intercompany receivables and intangible assets.
+Actual results could differ from those estimates.